Kananga, Leyte

-Kananga (IPA: [kɐ'naŋga]), officially the Municipality of Kananga (Lungsod sa Kananga; Bungto han Kananga, Bayan ng Kananga), is a 1st class municipality in the province of Leyte, Philippines.
+Kananga (IPA: [kɐ'naŋga]), officially the Municipality of Kananga (Lungsod sa Kananga; Bungto han Kananga, Bayan ng Kananga), is a First Income Class municipality in the province of Leyte, Philippines.
 According to the 2020 census, it has a population of 59,696 people.

 Majority of Kananga's economic activity has historically been concentrated in agriculture.
-Some are engaged in commerce and trade since the town is geographically close to commercially progressive nearby city, Ormoc City and coastal town of Palompon, Leyte.
+Some are engaged in commerce and trade.
+The town is geographically close to the city of Ormoc and coastal town of Palompon.
 The town's main crops are coconut (niyog) and rice (palay).

+Kananga, sometimes known as Asia's geothermal capital, is the richest municipality in Eastern Visayas.

 History

-Kananga was created in 1950 from the barrios of Lonoy, Kananga, Rizal, Tugbong, Montebello, Aguiting, Agayayan, Montealegre, Libungao, Naghalin, and Masarayao which all used to be part of Ormoc City.
+Kananga was established on June 17, 1950 from the barrios of Lonoy, Kananga, Rizal, Tugbong, Montebello, Aguiting, Agayayan, Montealegre, Libungao, Naghalin, and Masarayao which all used to be part of Ormoc, by virtue of Republic Act No. 542.

-On November 8, 2013, the town and all parts of Leyte was ravagedly hit by deadliest Typhoon Haiyan or Typhoon Yolanda as locally named, destroying town's infrastructure, houses and means of livelihood which are mostly related to agriculture of rice and coconut and small-scale pig farming.

-Currently, a National Irrigation Administration's project is undertaken connecting rivers from neighboring barangays and town by a cemented dug canal passing through inland villages of as far as Tagaytay to Kawayan that would irrigate several struggling farmers' rice fields.

 Geography

 Barangays

 Kananga is politically subdivided into 23 barangays.
+Each barangay consists of puroks and some have sitios.